JoelTrebble/Dominus-Pizza/README.md

 # Dominus-Pizza
 **NOTE 1: Plain text password is done intentionally for dev environment set up.**

-**NOTE 2: A default DB and most dependencies are already defined in the pom.xml file**
+**NOTE 2: A default DB and most dependencies are already defined in the pom.xml file.**

 ![Home Page Screenshot](HomePage.png)